 Don’t forget that well designed landscaping goes a long way to creating curb appeal and should not be overlooked when you are updating your exterior.
 Anna is an avid gardener who’s cultivated a beautiful yard from scratch over the last decade.

-Not sure where to begin?
+Not sure where to begin your landscaping plans?
 Check out this post.

 Here are a few photos she’s shared with me.
 Now that the exterior of the house is more balanced, her landscaping has a bigger impact overall.